Essentials of the Build Process

 • Ensuring the changes that go in are approved

 Good product architecture is key.
-I remember in my very first job, I had 1 week to get a code generator debugged and working.
+In my very first job, I had 1 week to get a code generator debugged and working.
 I looked at the architecture and it just wasn't there.
 The only way I could make the deadline was to throw out the existing work and rebuild from scratch, although with a good bit of help from the existing work that had been done.
 The tactic was successful.
-Now you might not want to throw out your entire flight software or telecom system, but if there are components that are overly complex and lack good architecture, your changes are going to cause problems.
-Your builds will have bugs that need to be ironed out before restoring a stable build, the first premise for the next build.
+You might not want to throw out your entire flight software or telecom system, but if there are components that are overly complex and lack good architecture, your changes are going to cause problems.
+Your builds will have bugs that need to be ironed out before restoring a stable build, which is the first premise for the next build.

-Effective peer reviews will eliminate a significant percentage of potential build problems, while at the same time helping to ensure that the architecture remains solid.
-It's important to have a good peer reivew process, but also a key developer involved, one that understands the architecture and and the wider issues involved.
-Peer reviews are most effective when they become a teaching tool - it's critical that new developers are aware of this going in.
+Effective peer reviews will help to eliminate a significant percentage of potential build problems while, at the same time, help ensure that the architecture remains solid.
+It's important to have a good peer review process, but it’s also important to have a key developer involved that understands the architecture and the wider issues involved.
+Peer reviews are most effective when they become a teaching tool.
+It's critical that new developers are aware of this going in.

 About the author